ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/certifier_in_tee/Notes.md

         reauesting simpleserver then stores the policy private key in its policy store rather than an unencrypted key file.

-    3. --operation=convert-key: In this case, simpleserver simply reads the unencrypted private policy key and stores it in its policy store (which is encrypted) and saves it.
+    4. --operation=convert-key: In this case, simpleserver simply reads the unencrypted private policy key and stores it in its policy store (which is encrypted) and saves it.

-    4. --operation=certifier-service-init:  In this case, the certifier-service contact a key-service to retrieve its policy key.

 While this example shows all the steps in provisioning the private policy key and running simpleserver in a tee, there are many variations for how the initial policy key might be